 Heating and Fireplaces

-- Change your furnace and air filters regularly—this not only helps keep your energy costs down but can help improve air quality and reduce chances of fires.
+Change your furnace and air filters regularly—this not only helps keep your energy costs down but can help improve air quality and reduce the chances of fires.

 Keeping a Roof Over Your Head